If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 Check 3: Check the Injector Circuit Wiring

-Also, check the injector circuit wiring for any opens, shorts, or damage, especially if the injector is working properly.
+Also, check the injector circuit wiring for any openings, shorts, or damage, especially if the injector is working properly.

-Check-in particular for any loose or poor connections, damage to the wiring, and any corroded pins.
+Check-in for any loose or poor connections, damage to the wiring, and corroded pins.

 Check 4: Check Using a Noid Light